 The whole thing is an arresting portrait of a messy life in its final downhill spiral.
 While Everett doesn’t shy away from the gay subject matter, he never descends into titillation or showing us flesh for flesh’s sake either.
 Wilde may well have been a literary and artistic genius, but if this interpretation is correct he could be a pretty difficult human being at the same time.
 Everett doesn’t whitewash that in this warts-and-all portrait and his film feels all the better for it.
 If his performance as the man is striking, his abilities as a writer-director impress more in this tour de force.

-The Happy Prince is out in the UK on Friday, June 15th.
-Watch the film trailer below:
+The Happy Prince was out in UK cinemas on Friday, June 15th.
+It’s out on VoD on Monday, October 15th.